Elham-Ahmadzadeh/calculator/README.md

 # calculator
-a simple calculator for basic features
+a simple calculator for basic features to learn Css grid and basic vue